Law enforcement unions push Washington ballot initiative to regulate protests, protect police jobs

 Lufkin said the group plans to collect and submit to the state the more than 250,000 signatures required by July to put the measure on the general election ballot next year.
 The group believes that task is attainable, he said, noting unions backing the effort collectively have more than 6,000 members.
 He also cited results from two recent polls suggesting public support for the cause.

 A poll taken Sept.
 8-14 by Seattle-based political consultants Strategies 360 found 50% of respondents view the recent demonstrations in downtown Seattle as “more violent than peaceful,” with 39% seeing them as more peaceful.
-Respondents to a Crosscut-Elway poll taken Sept.
+A Crosscut-Elway poll taken Sept.
 26-Oct.
 1 also found that 87% of respondents who lived in Seattle or King County wanted at least the same amount, or more, of police presence in their neighborhoods.

 Despite such viewpoints, a recent study by the Armed Conflict Location & Event Data Project found that nationwide, more than 93% of all demonstrations connected to the Black Lives Matter movement have been peaceful.
 In many urban areas with sustained unrest, such as Seattle and Portland, violent or destructive demonstrations largely have been confined to specific blocks rather than dispersed throughout cities, the study also found.